crislozano/web-academic/content/post/online-structure/index.md

 ## Home page

 I don't know about your institution, but mine gives me a course landing page that is crowded with information nobody uses or needs.
-I've embraced minimalism in online courses.
+In my home page, I've embraced minimalism in online courses.
 Give your students the bare minimum to get started and to get to know you.
 I include links (and schedule) to office hours, optional live sessions, my email, technical support, and a brief introduction of myself.
 Period.
 They don't usually need links to all the repositories they can find at the library or the McGraw-Hill tool that nobody knows what it is for.

 ![Image](home.png)